One day at the Furka Zone

 Read the preface in: Friedrich Nietzsche, Untimely Meditations, Second Part: On the use and disadvantage of history for life, originally published in 1874.

-Published in: Peter Swinnen.
-Luc Deleu.
-Dépandance Furkapasshöhe.
-Set 1 / Zine 2.
-Koenig Books, London, pp. 5-64.
-Part of the Carroussel Confessions Confusion series edited by Jan De Vylder.
+Bibliographic note: Gideon Boie, “One Day at the Furka Zone”, in Peter Swinnen, ed., Luc Deleu: Dépandance Furkapasshöhe.
+Set 1 / Zine 2 (London: Koenig Books, London, 2019, 5-64).
+Part of the ‘Carrousel Confessions Confusion’ book series edited by Jan De Vylder at ETH Zürich.